-Dog is man's best friend...unless of course that dog has undesirable behaviors!
-Our Certified Professional Dog Trainer, Jennifer Ackley, will work with you in private one-on-one training sessions to teach your dog the behaviors you desire, using positive rewards-based training methods.
+Dog is man's best friend...unless that dog has undesirable behaviors!
+Certified Professional Dog Trainer, Jennifer Ackley, will work with you in private one-on-one training sessions to teach your dog the manners and behaviors you desire, using positive rewards-based training methods.

-Our proven techniques have helped pet owners strengthen their bond with their furry best friend.
+The techniques used have been proven to help pet owners strengthen their bond with their furry best friend.

 Your dog can earn its CGC Title too!

 All training services offered by professionally certified dog trainer

 Jennifer Ackley, CPDT-KA, CNWI

 Jennifer received her B.A. in Psychology in 1989 from the University of North Carolina at Chapel Hill with a concentration in animal behavior.
 After working in the communications industry, she followed her passion to become a dog trainer.
 In 2013, she graduated with honors from Animal Behavior College, and became a Certified Professional Dog Trainer (CPDT-KA) in March 2017.

 She is also a CGC Evaluator, and a Mentor Trainer with Animal Behavior College.

 As a certificant of the Certification Council for Professional Dog Trainers (CCPDT), Jennifer adheres to their Standards of Practice and Code of Ethics Policy and follows the LIMA (Least Intrusive, Minimally Aversive) principle in all her training.
 She continues her professional development by reading relevant material and attending conferences, workshops and online webinars, in order to keep up-to-date with the latest research and training methods.
 She has attended numerous dog training conferences, and has attended several educational seminars at Wolf Park in Indiana to learn more about canine behaviors.